-Once you’ve taken the time to optimise your Quora profile, you can start searching for relevant topics and questions to answer.
+Once you’ve taken the time to being hacking your Quora profile, you can start searching for relevant topics and questions to answer.
 Before getting started, it’s worth considering what your ultimate goals are.

 With your goals in mind, you’ll be able to sift through topics and choose the ones that best fit your needs.
 It’ll also help you to set the tone of your answers.